Allan Octavian Hume: My Scrap Book: Or Rough Notes on Indian Oology and Ornithology (1869)

 This was Hume's first major work on birds.
 It had 422 pages and accounts of 81 species.
 It was dedicated to Edward Blyth and Dr. Thomas C. Jerdon who, he wrote "[had] done more for Indian Ornithology than all other modern observers put together" and he described himself as "their friend and pupil".
-He hoped that his collation, which he noted as being of a poor quality, would form a "nucleus round which future observation may crystallize" and that others around the country could help him "fill in many of the woeful blanks remaining in record".
+He hoped that his collation, which he noted as being of a poor quality, would form a "nucleus round which future observation may crystallise" and that others around the country could help him "fill in many of the woeful blanks remaining in record".
+He offered to supply anyone interested with a list of species for which more information was needed and noted that Ceylon and Burma were major geographical gaps as he had no correspondents from there.

+Hume was a careful reader of the ornithological literature and routinely communicated on them.
+In 1875 he noted that Friedrich Wilhelm Meves had confirmed through chemical analysis that the brown coloration of lammergeiers was due to an external deposition of iron-oxide.
+Hume wrote in the Scrap Book and commented on Meves' theory that the source may have been blood rather than through bathing in iron-rich water.
+Hume had repeated the chemical analysis and confirmed the presence of iron.

 Stray Feathers

 Hume started the quarterly journal Stray Feathers in 1872.
 At that time the only journal for the Indian region that published on ornithology was the Journal of the Asiatic Society of Bengal and Hume published only two letters in 1870, mainly being a list of errors in the list of Godwin-Austen which had been reduced to an abstract.
-Several other papers that he submitted to the Ibis had not been published.
+Several other papers that he submitted to the Ibis had not been published and delays in post were common.
 In his preface he also examined if there was merit to start a new journal and in that idea was supported by Stoliczka, who was also an editor for the Journal of the Asiatic Society: